wp-plugins/wp-support-plus-responsive-ticket-system/readme.txt

 == Changelog ==
+= V 6.1.4 =
+* Add create time, update time table list field with date and time to show using custom format
+* Status and Priority re-ordering settings
+* Add link to WP Support Plus to WordPress Admin Bar
+* Allow additional recipients to ticket replies (CC and BCC)
+* Create a new ticket from an existing thread
+* Add a note without notification to a ticket
+* Change ticket status without notification
+* Add accordion to threads
+* Improved registered user search
+* Create ticket without notification from back-end on behalf of user or guest
+* Search by Registered user name not work in backend bug fix
+* Filter with priority not working in back-end bug fix
+* Single or doble quote in Custom CSS textarea problem bug fix
+* Email Template editor bug fixed for links and images
+* multiple default statuses showing bug fixed
+* issues with default status and priority text translations fixed

 = V 6.1.3 =
 * ability to enable, disable, change order of create ticket form except name, email, subject and discription
 * ability to enable, disable, change order of ticket listing table for front-end